-Optimizing your existing IT gets more out of what you already have while allowing you to plan for the future.
+Incrementally optimizing your existing IT gets more out of what you already have while allowing you to plan for the future.
 With a new and updated environment, your business can move faster and realize new benefits and ways of working.
-An incremental approach is easier on the budget, while still freeing up resources that can help you meet today's IT challenges.

 UAE Exchange's IT infrastructure couldn't keep up with demand.
 They standardized on a stable, scalable platform without disrupting service to tens of thousands of customers.